dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/tableau.md

 - In any of our Semantic Layer interfaces (not only Tableau), you must include a [time dimension](/docs/build/cumulative#limitations) when working with any cumulative metric that has a time window or granularity.
 - We can support calculated fields for creating parameter filters or dynamically selecting metrics and dimensions.
 However, other uses of calculated fields are not supported.
   - _Note: For calculated fields use cases that are not currently covered, please reach out to <a href="mailto:support@getdbt.com?subject=dbt Semantic Layer feedback">dbt Support</a> and share them so we can further understand._
-- When using Saved Queries that include filters, we will automatically apply any filters that the query has.
+- When using saved queries that include filters, we will automatically apply any filters that the query has.

 ## Unsupported functionality